PlantyPlushy/WebDev-Website/README.md

 - Implement bouncy and responsive animations
 - Make "Vinny" have some thought and logic so that he is an actually opponent instead of a random number generator

 ## Credits

-All assets, art, and code is made by me, Kelsey P.C.
+All assets, art, and code is made by Kelsey P.C.